 Cumbria Constabulary provides policing services to the county of Cumbria.
 The police force area covers 2,613 square miles with approximately 200 miles of coastline in the north west of England.
 Although there are some very affluent areas, Cumbria generally has a high level of poverty.
 Around 0.5 million people live in a predominantly rural setting.
 It has small, distinct urban areas that include the city of Carlisle, and the towns of Barrow-in-Furness, Workington and Penrith.
 The resident population is increased by university students and by the very large numbers who visit or travel through the county each year.
 The transport infrastructure also includes major rail stations and sea ports.

-This is HMIC’s second assessment of the effectiveness, efficiency and legitimacy with which Cumbria Constabulary keeps people safe and reduces crime.
-PEEL (police effectiveness, efficiency and legitimacy) gives you information about how your local police force is performing in several important areas.
-It does this in a way that is comparable both across England and Wales, and year-on-year.
+This is HMIC’s third PEEL (police effectiveness, efficiency and legitimacy) assessment of Cumbria Constabulary.
+PEEL is designed to give the public information about how their local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.
+The assessment is updated throughout the year with our inspection findings and reports.

 HMIC independently assesses police forces and policing across activity from neighbourhood teams to serious crime and the fight against terrorism – in the public interest.